JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 println("Test accuracy = " * string(accuracy(X_test, y_test))) # hide
 ```

-The externally trained model has the accuracy of more than 98% (it has the same architecture as the one defined above but it was trained for 50 epochs.).
+The externally trained model has the accuracy of more than 98% (it has the same architecture as the one defined above, but it was trained for 50 epochs.).
 Even though there are perfect models (with accuracy 100%) on MNIST, we are happy with this result.
-We will perform a further analysis of the network in the exercises.
+We will perform further analysis of the network in the exercises.